swaker854/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

 ![](screenshots/drag-product-total-into-cell.PNG)

 Drag dimension 'Total' into the bottom center cell.
 Make sure 'Summarize' is selected, and set to 'Sum'.
+Click the checkmark once 'Sum' has been selected.

 ![](screenshots/drag-product-total-into-bottom-cell.PNG)